appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/README.md

 Appsmith offers plug-and-play support for many databases and the RESTful API interface for seamless integration with other tools.
 Whether you're working with a traditional database like MySQL or a more modern tool like S3, Appsmith makes it easy to connect and start working with your data right away.
 Connecting to a datasource is a necessary step before data can be visualized, transformed, or otherwise utilized.

 :::info
-Appsmith applications are **secure-by-default**.
-All sensitive credentials, such as database credentials, are encrypted with [**AES-256 encryption**](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
-For more information, see [security](/product/security#security-measures-within-appsmith).
+Appsmith encrypts all your datasource credentials and stores them securely.
+Appsmith also doesn't store any data returned from your datasources and acts only as a proxy layer to orchestrate the execution of Queries.
+As Appsmith is an open source framework, you can [deploy it on-premise](/getting-started/setup), and audit it to ensure none of your data leaves your VPC.
+For more information, see [Security](/product/security#security-measures-within-appsmith).
 :::

-To create a datasource,
+To connect to a datasource,

 * Navigate to **Explorer**
 * Click on the **+** icon (next to Datasources)